 - Use set size attribute dimensions for all media (like video and images): It helps if the browser knows exactly how much space each media element will need.
 Ads appearing in an ad-hoc manner could push away the content.
 In such a manner, media also can contribute to poor CLS scores.

 You may go through these comprehensive guides that provide specific advice.
-This advice is for optimizing your pages for each of the Core Web Vitals.
+This advice is for optimizing your pages for each Core Web Vitals.

 Additional Web Vitals